-We won’t interfere in India’s politics, Don’t want Kashmir to be Afghanistan, says EU
+We won’t interfere in India’s politics, don’t want Kashmir to be Afghanistan, says EU

 PTI reported that the boating took place near the Centaur Hotel, where more than 30 politicians and activists have been under detention since August 5.

-"I have seen how terrorism can destroy a place, harm a country...
-Last month I was in Syria and I saw the destruction terrorism can cause... and we do not want Kashmir to end up like that," said one EU MP.
+"I have seen how terrorism can destroy a place, harm a country...last month I was in Syria and I saw the destruction terrorism can cause... and we do not want Kashmir to end up like that," said one EU MP.

 Meanwhile, the Opposition had called it a "conducted tour" and lamented that the Indian MPs were not allowed to visit the Valley.
-Congress leader Ghulam Nabi Azad Tuesday said he does not have any objection to the European Union leaders' delegation visiting Jammu and Kashmir.
+Congress leader Ghulam Nabi Azad on Tuesday said he does not have any objection to the European Union leaders' delegation visiting Jammu and Kashmir.
 "What I object to, is that the MPs of this country are not being allowed to go to Jammu and Kashmir."